Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Introduction

-They are classified into flat spectrum radio quasars (FSRQs) and BL Lacertae (BL Lac) objects, an important distinctive feature being the presence of bright and broad emission lines in the optical spectra of the former and their weakness or even absence in the latter.
-In FSRQs strong emission lines are produced by ionised gas in the vicinity of the black hole and they may be related to a different accretion regime with respect to the one in BL Lacs \citep[e.g.][]{Ghis11}.
-Both blazar subtypes present two broad distinct components in their spectral energy distribution, the low-energy component peaking in the IR to X-ray band and the high-energy component peaking in the MeV to TeV band.
-The location of the low energy peak can be used to subdivide BL Lacs into four different classes.
-If the peak is at a frequency smaller than 10$^{14}$ Hz, the BL Lac is a low-frequency peaked BL Lac object (LBL), if it is between 10$^{14}$ and 10$^{15}$ Hz it is an intermediate-frequency peaked BL Lac object (IBL), if it is between 10$^{15}$ and 10$^{17}$ Hz it is an high-frequency peaked BL Lac objects (HBL), and finally if it is at frequency higher than 10$^{17}$ Hz it is an extreme high-frequency peaked BL Lac objects (EHBL).
-A slightly different classification scheme is used in the 3FHL catalogue \citep{Fer3FHL17} where both FSRQs and BL Lacs are divided into Low-Synchrotron Peaked (LSP, equivalent to LBL for BL Lacs), Intermediate-Synchrotron Peaked (ISP, equivalent to IBL for BL Lacs) and High-Synchrotron Peaked (equivalent to HBL and EHBL for BL Lacs).
+Blazars are classified into flat-spectrum radio quasars (FSRQs) and BL Lacertae objects (BL Lacs), an important distinctive feature being the presence of broad (a few thousand km/s) and luminous ($\ge$ 10$^{42}$ erg s$^{-1}$) emission lines in the optical spectra of the former and their weakness or even absence in the latter.
+The strong emission lines in FSRQs are produced by ionised gas in the vicinity of the black hole.
+Their presence may be an indication that the accretion regime in FSRQs is different with respect to that in BL Lacs \citep[e.g.][]{Ghis11}.
+Both blazar subtypes present two broad distinct components in their spectral energy distribution (SED), the low-energy component peaking in the infrared to X-ray band and the high-energy component peaking in the MeV to TeV band.
+The lower energy component is due to synchrotron radiation, while the higher energy one is generally ascribed to inverse Compton upscattering of lower energy photons off the population of accelerating electrons in the jet, though a hadronic component may also be responsible for the second SED peak \citep[see e.g.][]{Muc01,Cer15}.
+The location of the low-energy peak can be used to subdivide BL Lacs into four different classes \citep[see e.g.][]{Pado95,Cost01}.
+If the peak is at a frequency lower than 10$^{14}$ Hz, the BL Lac object is a low-frequency peaked BL Lac object (LBL); if it is between 10$^{14}$ and 10$^{15}$ Hz it is an intermediate-frequency peaked BL Lac object (IBL); if it is between 10$^{15}$ and 10$^{17}$ Hz it is a high-frequency peaked BL Lac object (HBL); and finally if it is at a frequency higher than 10$^{17}$ Hz, it is an extreme high-frequency peaked BL Lac object (EHBL).
+A slightly different classification scheme, defined in \citet{Abdo10}, is used in the Third Fermi High Energy Catalog (3FHL) \citep{Fer3FHL17} where both FSRQs and BL Lacs are divided into low-synchrotron peaked (LSP, equivalent to LBL for BL Lacs), intermediate-synchrotron peaked (ISP, equivalent to IBL for BL Lacs), and high-synchrotron peaked (HSP, equivalent to HBL and EHBL for BL Lacs).